Passer au contenu principal

 Shop Wingback Headboards

-Slat: Traditional in appearance, slat headboards are made up of vertical or horizontal bars or slats made of wood or metal.
+Slat: Traditional in appearance, slat headboards are made up of vertical or horizontal bars or slats of wood or metal.
 The slats are encompassed by a simple outer frame that may be curved or have flat sides.

 Shop Slat Headboards